 Interested parties may find more details in this plan about the measures taken by the Musée to promote access by persons with a disability to the Musée’s buildings, services and activities.

 2021-2022 Action Plan with respect to persons with a disability

 The following measures have been taken through the Musée’s action plan:

-- Wheelchairs are available free of charge at the cloakroom.
+- Ramps facilitate access to the Museum and all of the exhibition rooms are wheelchair accessible.
+The MNBAQ also makes wheelchairs available free of charge. at the cloakroom.
 Note that the Musée cannot take advance reservations for wheelchairs.

 - On demand, the Musée offers free admission to a person accompanying a visitor with a disability.
 While it is not obligatory to obtain this free admission, visitors holding a Tourist and Leisure Companion Sticker (TLCS) are invited to present it at the reception desk to obtain free admission.